-- 1. The student consults with the Chair of the CTE. - 2.
-The student writes a letter of appeal to the CTE explaining his or her reasons for the appeal. - 3.
+1. The student consults with the Co-chairs of the CTE.

+- The student writes a letter of appeal to the CTE explaining his or her reasons for the appeal. - 3.
 The CTE reviews the case and communicates its decision in writing to the student. - 4.
 If still unsatisfied, the student may appeal the decision to the Dean of the College.

-Additional due process procedures for resolving other student grievances are described in detail in the Education Department Policies and Procedures.
+Additional due process procedures for resolving other student grievances are described in detail in the School of Education Policies and Procedures.
 These include termination of field experience/student teaching decisions and general complaints.